 [para 6] The Public Body argues that it took all reasonable steps to process the Applicant's access request.
-It also argues that it would be unreasonable to expect it to respond to the Applicant within the time frame required by the FOIP Act.
+It also argues:

 While a time extension under section 14(1)(b) was taken for this request, AEP FOIP did not seek further extension of time from the Commissioner under section 14 before the 30 day extension expired.
 The original request could not be accepted until section 7(2) requirements were met, however, the clarification process was not adequately documented.
 Therefore, it was anticipated that the due date of February 3, 2021, was actually incorrect and that, therefore, the extension had expired earlier than the AEP FOIP office had originally calculated.
 This was compounded by the fact that the office did not have sufficient information to request an extension from the OIPC at the appropriate time because the search for records was ongoing and the program area was not responding to requests to provide information which could have been used to request an extension.
-[My emphasis]